-In fact, this is the third time the Forest Service has invited public comments on this proposal.
 The US District Court has put the exploration project on hold twice because the Forest Service had failed to take an adequate look at the project’s impacts on groundwater and rare plants following the Pioneer Fire.
 A spate of recent mine accidents on the Animas River in Colorado and the Mount Polley Mine in British Columbia have raised concerns about mine development upstream of communities.

 Idaho Families for Clean Water and CuMo Project Update by Pam Conley (October 2015)